-- Hamilton County works with The Housing Network of Hamilton County, an organization that was established to meet the needs of people with developmental disabilities.
-The Housing Network works in conjunction with the Hamilton County Developmental Disabilities Services (HCDDS) to plan new types and locations of housing that meet the ongoing and future needs of people served by HCDDS.
+- Hamilton County works with the Inclusive Housing Resources (HR) provides supportive services to Housing Network of Hamilton County and Partnerships for Housing.
+Through these entities, HR provides safe, affordable, and accessible housing to people served by the County Boards of Developmental Disabilities in Southwest Ohio.
 HCDDS provides referrals of people who wish to reside in Housing Network homes. - The local Continuum of Care collaborative applicant, Strategies to End Homelessness (STEH), coordinates the efforts of organizations which provide services to the homeless and other special populations. - County staff are active in the Homeless Clearinghouse with STEH, the Greater Cincinnati Homeless Coalition, as well as Affordable Housing Advocates.
 In total, over 60 agencies are represented in these organizations and provide vital feedback to the County on HUD funded programs and projects.